mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Discord allows channels (and probably users) to have exactly same name, which is not a big deal for users (due to one-way translation), but have to be disambiguated for channels.

-- Discord status page with something like 99.98% API/gateway uptimes is completely useless, as it only seem to track frontend accessibility via tcp connections, and it's almost always fails are backends, timing-out logins and returning error opcodes.

-  At least in my experience so far, discord servers seem to fail like that for a few minutes to an hour or two pretty much every other week.

 - Gateway websocket `can use zlib compression`_, which makes inspecting protocol in browser devtools a bit inconvenient. `gw-ws-har-decode.py <gw-ws-har-decode.py>`_ helper script in this repo can be used to decompress/decode websocket messages saved